ClickHouse/clickhouse-docs/docs/en/cloud/security/security-companion-guide.md

 ClickHouse Cloud allows you to setup a user name and password or use your Google account to login.
 For those setting up a user name and password, the best way to protect your ClickHouse account is to have all users set strong passwords.
 Minimum password settings currently comply with
-[NIST 800-63B](https://pages.nist.gov/800-63-3/sp800-63b.html#sec4) Authenticator Assurance Level 1, requiring at least 12 characters with multiple character types.
+[NIST 800-63B](https://pages.nist.gov/800-63-3/sp800-63b.html#sec4) Authenticator Assurance Level 1, requiring at least 12 characters including at least one each of the following: lower case letter, upper case letter, number, special character.
 There are many online resources to help you devise a password you can remember, or you can use a random password generator and store your password in a vault or safe for increased security.

 :::note
 If you are using Google Password Manager, you may need to manually add a special character to the automatically generated password